 Argentina is an incredibly vast and diverse country, being the 8th largest country in the world, it has one of the greatest ecosystem varieties on the planet.
 From the tree-lined streets of Buenos Aires to the crystal lakes of Northern Patagonia, to the towering mountains of Southern Patagonia, to the colored hills of the Northwest, to the thunderous falls in the Northeast and the tranquil valleys of the West, Argentina will never cease to amaze.

 Argentina, located in the southern hemisphere, experiences seasons that are opposite of those in the northern hemisphere.
-Winter is from June – September and summer is from December – March.
-With that in mind, you might be wondering, when is the best time to travel to Argentina?
-The answer lies within your preferences on destinations and activities!
+Winter is from June – September, and summer is from December – March.
+With that in mind, you might be wondering, what are the best times to visit Argentina?
+The answer lies in your preferences on destinations and activities!

 Northwestern Argentina includes destinations like Salta, Jujuy, Tucuman and Cafayate.
 It boasts incredible landscapes with picturesque mountains, prevailing indigenous and rural cultures, and insane rock formations.
 This region of Argentina sits at a perfect altitude for growing Torrontes grapes, used to produce a white wine that is primarily only seen in this region of the world.
 This area is dry and cool with temperatures not often reaching over 80 °F (26 °C).